 FedEx Ground Overlap Requirements

-Presently, different contractors may operate home delivery and ground routes in the same territory.
-However, this changes as of June 2020.
-FedEx Ground will mandate that a single contractor runs both the home delivery and ground routes for a single territory.
+Until Spring 2020, different contractors may operate home delivery and ground routes in the same territory.
+However, this changes as of May 2020.
+FedEx Ground mandates that by the deadline a single contractor must run both the home delivery and ground routes for a single territory.

 We see this as a positive change!
 In our experience it makes routes more efficient.